 I am so excited to have nearly finished our family command centre, which I will sharing on The Organised You TV this Friday.
-I always planned to incorporate a cork board, but I wanted to cover it with a nice fabric to make it stand out.
-Cork boards are a fantastic addition to a command centre, home office or even a kids' bedroom to display artwork (like I did with my son's art pieces).
+I always planned to incorporate a cork board, but I wanted to cover it with a nice fabric to add a nice decorative touch.
+Cork boards are a fantastic organisational addition to a command centre, home office or even a kids' bedroom to display artwork (like I did with my son's art pieces).

-Those of you who follow me on Instagram would have seen my final choices of fabric.
-In the end, I decided to go with the bright circles, because who doesn't want a bit more colour in their lives!
+I decided to go with a bright colourful fabric... because who doesn't want a little more colour in their lives!
 I bought a large cork board (55 x 45cm) from our local dollar store for only $9 - score!
 Here's a step-by-step guide on how I made this baby over:

 I added some pins down the side for when I start organising it.
 Stay tuned for this Friday's episode of The Organised You TV, where I will be doing a tour of our whole command center.